chrispump/elm-maps-extra/README.md

 An Elm library for interactive maps, originally developed by [kennib](https://github.com/kennib/elm-maps) and further modified by [4onen](https://github.com/4onen/elm-maps).

-This library allows you to embed interactive, tile-based maps into your Elm applications with support for markers and now also polygonal areas.
+This library allows you to embed interactive, tile-based maps into your Elm applications with support for markers and now also polygonal areas, as well as various options to customize the map's behavior.

 ---